CHAPTER 1

 4-1-115 No Liability of City.

 The City shall not be liable for damages for any interruption of service.
-Nothing in this Chapter shall be construed to relieve or lessen the responsibility of any person owning, operating or installing any electrical wires, fixtures, appliances, apparatus, construction or equipment, for damages to anyone injured or damaged either in person or property by any defect therein; nor shall the City or any agent thereof be held as assuming any liability by reason of any inspection authorized herein.
+Nothing in this Chapter shall be construed to relieve or lessen the responsibility of any person owning, operating or installing any electrical wires, fixtures, appliances, apparatus, construction or equipment for damages to anyone injured or damaged either in person or property by any defect therein; nor shall the City or any agent thereof be held as assuming any liability by reason of any inspection authorized herein.
+Notwithstanding any other provision of the Springville City Code, each customer receiving power from Springville City, and each person in privity of contract with a customer of Springville City for the purposes of receiving power from Springville City, shall install and use protective devices and equipment and take all other reasonable precautions which are designed according to accepted industry standards to avoid property damage or personal injuries resulting from the use, misuse or unavailability of power, or from excessive or low voltage, current or frequency fluctuations, noise or other failures or malfunctions in the supply of power.
+The City shall not be liable for damages in association with providing or failing to provide service to users.

 4-1-116 Interference With Electrical System.

-Every person who shall willfully or maliciously cut, break or throw down any of the poles used in the City electric system, or who shall willfully or maliciously cut, break, or remove from its insulator, any wire in use in said system, or shall by the attachment of a ground wire or other contrivance willfully destroy the insulator of said system or any part thereof, or intercept the transmission of the electric current through the same, or shall in any other manner willfully injure, molest or destroy, any property or materials appertaining to said system, or shall willfully interfere with the use of said system, or obstruct or postpone the transmission of the electrical current through the wires of said system, or procure or advise any such injury, interference, or obstruction, to any line or wires of said system shall be guilty of a misdemeanor.
+It is unlawful to willfully or maliciously cut down or break any of the poles used in the City power system, or to willfully or maliciously cut, break, or remove from its insulator any wire in use in said system, or by the attachment of a ground wire or other contrivance willfully destroy the insulator of said system or any part thereof, or intercept the transmission of the electric current through the same, or in any other manner willfully injure, molest or destroy any property or materials appertaining to said system, or willfully interfere with the use of said system, or obstruct or postpone the transmission of the electrical current through the wires of said system, or procure or advise any such injury, interference, or obstruction, to any line or wires of said system.
+In all other circumstances, a person who, by an act of negligence, causes damage to any part of the Springville power system shall be liable in damages to Springville City and to any other person injured by said act of negligence.

 4-1-117 Penalty.